Fujifilm X-Pro2 versus Fujifilm X100F

 Both the X-Pro2 and the X100F are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the X100F followed on from the Fujifilm X100T.

-So how do things add up?
-Is the Fujifilm X-Pro2 better than the Fujifilm X100F or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Fujifilm X-Pro2 and the Fujifilm X-Pro2?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detailed LCD: Has a higher resolution rear screen (1620k vs 1040k dots).